fhiso/legacy-format/media-type-spec.md

 Subsequent versions are identified by the `GEDC`-tagged substructure of the header having exactly one substructure with tag `VERS` and payload being a [semantic version](https://semver.org) of "[The FamilySearch GEDCOM Specification](https://gedcom.io/specifications/FamilySearchGEDCOMv7.html)" to which the file conforms.

-Groups other that The Family History Department of The Church of Jesus Christ of Latter-Day Saints have also published specifications, but as of 2021 none of these have become popular.
+Groups other that The Family History Department of The Church of Jesus Christ of Latter-Day Saints have also published specifications, but as of 2021 none of these have seen large-scale implementation.
 {/}

 ## Serialization {#serialize}